July 1-10 1940 Operation Catapult

 The British attacked the French Fleet at Mers-el Kebir when they failed to agree immediately to join the British.
 1,300 French sailors were killed.
 French ships in Plymouth were seized and the French ships in Alexandria surrendered.

-Most of the French navy was divided in three locations part in Alexandria Egypt where it had been part of the British Eastern Mediterranean squadron, a group of ships at the British base in Plymouth and a large squadron consisting of two battle cruisers, two battleships, an aircraft carriers, six light cruisers and numerous destroyers and auxiliary ships.
+The French navy was dispersed into three distinct locations: a portion in Alexandria, Egypt, where it had been part of the British Eastern Mediterranean squadron; a group of ships at the British base in Plymouth; and a substantial squadron comprising two battle cruisers, two battleships, an aircraft carrier, six light cruisers, and numerous destroyers and auxiliary vessels.

-At a June 27th 1940 meeting of the British government, it was decided under the urging of Churchill to take surprise action against the French ships to make sure that they do not fall into German hands.
+On June 27, 1940, during a meeting of the British government, the decision was made under the strong influence of Winston Churchill to take a preemptive action against the French ships to ensure their capture by the Germans.

-On July 3rd the British surprise the French ships in Plymouth and seize all of the French ships without violence with only one French sailor killed due to a misunderstanding.
-On the same day Captain CS Holland send a message to the French commander at Admiral Gensoul at Mers-el Kebir offering the French fleet three options.
-1) Join the British navy in the fight against the German.
-2) Sail for British ports with reduced crews.
-3) Sail under a British escort to the French West Indies were the ships would be disarmed or turned over to the Untied States.
-If he did not received a positive answer within six hours he warned he would have to take action.
-The French respond with a counter offer to disarm the ships themselves but it arrives too late and the British ships open fire severely damaging a battle cruiser, two battleships and a destroyer and killing 1,300 French seamen.
-A few French ships escaped to Toulon.
+On July 3rd, the British unexpectedly captured the French fleet in Plymouth without resorting to violence.
+A single French sailor lost his life due to a misunderstanding.
+On the same day, Captain CS Holland dispatched a message to the French commander, Admiral Gensoul, at Mers-el Kebir, presenting the French fleet with three options: 1) Join the British navy in the ongoing conflict against the German forces; 2) Sail to British ports with reduced crews; or 3) Sail under British escort to the French West Indies, where the vessels would be disarmed or surrendered to the United States.
+Failure to receive a favorable response within six hours would necessitate British intervention.

-Three days later the French ship in Alexandria the French agreed to British terms of semi surrender.
-That left the battleships Richelieu and Jean Bart in Dakar and Casablanca.
-British torpedo boats attacked both of them putting them out of commission for many months.
-When the Germans later tried to seize French ships in Toulon the French scuttled them.
+Three days later, the French ships in Alexandria accepted the British terms of semi-surrender.
+This left the battleships Richelieu and Jean Bart in Dakar and Casablanca.
+British torpedo boats subsequently attacked both vessels, rendering them out of commission for an extended period.
+When the Germans attempted to seize French ships in Toulon, the French promptly scuttled them.